The innovation of an Arts et Métiers engineer Arts et Métiers alumina nanoparticles

 The Professor and Mrs. McKeown Prize for the Best Thesis in Nanotechnology, awarded to Alice for her work.

-Alice, who decided to continue her studies with a Master's in Management at ESSEC, is currently an intern working as a project manager for the recycling of agricultural tires at Michelin.
-"My technical background is a real asset for this position, even though it is in marketing."
+Alice, who decided to continue her studies with a Master of Science Management at ESSEC, is currently a project manager for agricultural tire recycling at Michelin as part of an internship.“My technical background is a real asset for this position, even though it’s in Marketing.”

 For this engineer, who chose to study at Arts et Métiers of its "practical" approach, the industrial world is still an obvious choice: "I want to work in an industrial sector, always in connection with materials.
 I am particularly interested in B2B marketing, as it would allow me to apply my technical and managerial skills and gain a global vision of product development. "